GitLeeRepo/HerculesMvsTk4Notes/CobolNotes.md

 * [IBM COBOL for VSE/VME Programming Guide](http://publibz.boulder.ibm.com/cgi-bin/bookmgr_OS390/download/IGYVA002.pdf?DT=20041222113748) - for the IBM OS/370 environment, supporting COBOL 85 Standard
 * [Compiler Languages available on Hercules](http://www.jaymoseley.com/hercules/compilers/list_of.htm)
+* [COBOL Introduction](https://www.youtube.com/watch?v=DTyKHm92oI4) - YouTube video from which some of these notes came from.

 # COBOL Compilers on the **Hercules with TK3-** emulator environment